-Just this week, the Palos Heights City Council gave the go-ahead to two new businesses to open up shop.
+Just this week, the Palos Heights City Council to two new businesses to open up shop.
 Fine Arts Stageworks will relocate to a more prominent spot, and a dog training and pet shop will move into town.

 "I view it like there is a light at the end of the tunnel," said Alderman Jack Clifford, chair of the Planning and Zoning Committee, about the increase in retailers interested in setting up shop in Palos Heights.